 Libarchive can read and write zip format archives that have uncompressed entries and entries compressed with the "deflate" algorithm.
-Other zip compression algorithms are not supported.
-It can extract jar archives, archives that use Zip64 extensions and self-extracting zip archives.
-Libarchive can use either of two different strategies for reading Zip archives: a streaming strategy which is fast and can handle extremely large archives, and a seeking strategy which can correctly process self-extracting Zip archives and archives with deleted members or other in-place modifications.
+Older zip compression algorithms are not supported.
+It can extract jar archives, archives that use Zip64 extensions and many self-extracting zip archives.
+Libarchive reads Zip archives as they are being streamed, which allows it to read archives of arbitrary size.
+It currently does not use the central directory; this limits libarchive's ability to support some self-extracting archives and ones that have been modified in certain ways.